-- A copy of the proposed organizational chart or plan for staffing of the agency
+- A copy of the proposed organizational chart or plan for staffing of the agency.

-- A sample employee file that contains documents meeting the requirements of IDAPA 16.04.17 section 301.
-Please refer to the ResHab certification checklist under staff requirements to ensure completeness of this section.
+- A sample file for direct service staff, back-up administrator, and a Qualified Intellectual Disabilities Professional (QIDP) that contains documents meeting the requirements of IDAPA 16.04.17 section 301.
+Please refer to the certification checklist under Staff Requirements at the bottom of this page to ensure completeness of this section.

 - Any forms referenced in the policies and procedures you are submitting.